London cable car: Expiry of Emirates branding

 The deal with TfL for Emirates Air Line branding, bringing in £3.6 million per year, expired on 28 June 2022.
 However, no sponsor had been found for the cable car at the end of the contract, even at less than a quarter of the price.

 It was reported that a senior TfL executive had joked that a storm, which hit London in February 2022, had been their "last hope" for discontinuing the service without loss of face.

 New sponsor

 In September 2022, it was announced that the technology company IFS AB would be the new sponsor beginning in October, and that the line would be renamed the IFS Cloud Cable Car.
 The initial sponsorship deal lasts five years, with a break after two years, and will cost £420,000 per year.
 The sponsorship deal also allows TfL to temporarily rebrand the cable car with other commercial sponsors, such as Pokémon in August 2022.
 TfL did note that the cable car "makes a profit", despite the substantial reduction in sponsorship income.
+The sponsorship deal came to an end on 18 March 2026.